 The Mob didn’t start the gambling in Nevada, and especially not in Las Vegas.
 In fact, they were relative latecomers, since Nevada had gambling for years before it was officially legalized in 1931.
-Because Nevada was such a large state with such a small population, there wasn’t much reason to spend any capital to set up shop there, not when Chicago was making a killing (sometimes literally) with their own casinos in Illinois, and Lucky Luciano’s Family was doing just as well with joints in The Big Apple, Ohio, Kentucky, Florida, and Arkansas.
+Because Nevada was such a large state with such a small population, there wasn’t much reason to invest capital to set up shop there, not when Chicago was making a killing (sometimes literally) with its own casinos in Illinois.
+Lucky Luciano’s Family was doing just as well with joints in The Big Apple, Ohio, Kentucky, Florida, and Arkansas.

 In fact, although Bugsy Siegel never warmed up (sorry, no pun intended) to the idea of living in Vegas, he spent more and more time in the town because it was legal.
 Times were getting tougher in Los Angeles, and while he much preferred Beverly Hills to downtown Vegas, nobody was trying to whack him.
 Of course, all good things come to an end, right?